bruno0907/bruno0907/README.md

 # Hello!!! 🤙

-## I am Bruno Mariani and I am a Back-end developer currently working on a remote position with PHP and Javascript/Jquery. 👌
+## I am Bruno Mariani and I am a fullstack developer currently working on a remote position with PHP/Javascript/Jquery/Mysql. 👌

-My main focus is React, React Native and Node with Typescript as carreer and thats what you will see and find here in my github profile.
+This github profile is for my personal professional and study projects with the focus on React, React Native and Node and thats what you will see and find here.

 #### My tools of choice:
   <div>